-Be it applications like Coral that aim to increase sexual wellness and satisfaction or new ways to experience porn, the singular idea of pleasure you may have in your mind is going to become obsolete pretty soon.
+Be it applications like Coral that aim to increase sexual wellness and satisfaction or new ways to experience porn or a remote-controlled vibrator, the singular idea of pleasure you may have in your mind is going to become obsolete pretty soon.

 Related Reading: Romantic Orientation – Types, What It Means, And How To Find Yours

 There aren’t really any cons to sextech, just misconceptions.
 As soon people hear about the word, all they think about is VR porn, hard-core sex toys, or sex robots and the lot.
 Another source of the stigma is obviously the culture that a person comes from.
 The conversations around sex they may have seen while growing up will define how willing they are to talk about it.